• Skip to primary navigation

 Place the flour in a large mixing bowl (1), add the flaxmeal, coconut sugar, baking powder, and salt (2) and whisk well until combined (3).

-Add the oat milk, lemon juice, and pure maple syrup (4) and whisk until just combined (5).
+Add the oat milk, lemon juice, and pure maple syrup (4) to the dry ingredients and whisk until just combined (5).

-Let the batter sit for 5 to 10 minutes until it’s a thick, pourable consistency (6).
+Let the pancake batter sit for 5 to 10 minutes until it’s a thick, pourable consistency (6).

 After the batter has rested and thickened up, heat up the griddle pan (or non-stick skillet) over medium heat.
-You may need to spray the griddle lightly with cooking spray.
+You may need to spray the griddle lightly with cooking spray or melt some vegan butter.

 Bubbles will start to appear on the top of the pancakes (8).
 Once those bubbles burst and the edges of the pancakes start to firm up and pull away from the griddle, it’s time to flip.
 This should only take about 3 to 4 minutes.